Elizabeth Blackwell (illustrator)

-Elizabeth Blackwell (1707 –1758) was a Scottish botanical illustrator and author who was best known as both the artist and engraver for the plates of "A Curious Herbal", published between 1737 and 1739.
-The book illustrated medicinal plants, and was designed as a reference work for the use of physicians and apothecaries.
+Elizabeth Blackwell (born 23 April 1699 in Aberdeen – 1758) was a botanical illustrator best known as drawer and engraver of the plates for A Curious Herbal, published between 1737 and 1739.
+It illustrated medicinal plants in a reference work for the use of physicians and apothecaries.

 Life

-Elizabeth Blachrie was the daughter of William Blachrie, a successful Scottish merchant, and Isobel Fordyce, a sister of the Provost of Aberdeen.
-Elizabeth's exact date of birth is unknown, though she was likely born between 1707 and 1713.
+Elizabeth Simpson was the daughter of the painter Leonard Simpson.
 As a young woman, she was educated in art, music, and languages, and she would have received a substantial dowry from her father.

-Elizabeth married her second cousin, Alexander Blackwell, as he was completing his education at Marischal College.
-Elizabeth fled her hometown of Aberdeen when questions arose regarding her husband's qualifications.
-In fear that Alexander could be charged for illegal practice, Elizabeth and her husband moved to London post-haste.
-Accounts record that Elizabeth studied as a midwife with William Smellie, but did not pursue this career due to ‘the ignorance and low character of the women who at that time followed the same calling’.
-Elizabeth's husband continued his questionable decision-making in London.
-Alexander became associated with a publishing firm and established his own printing house in 1730 despite not belonging to a guild or serving the required apprenticeship.
-Alexander was charged with flouting trade rules and was heavily fined.
-These heavy fines, in addition to Alexander's lavish spending habits, led to his subsequent stay in Highgate Prison for two years.
+Simpson married Alexander Blackwell, as he was completing his education at Marischal College.
+She fled Aberdeen when questions arose regarding his qualifications.
+In fear that he could be charged for illegal practice of medicine, they moved to London.
+Accounts record that she studied as a midwife with William Smellie, but did not pursue this career due to 'the ignorance and low character of the women who at that time followed the same calling'.
+Alexander continued his questionable decision-making in London.
+He became associated with a publishing firm and established his own printing house in 1730 despite not belonging to a guild or serving the required apprenticeship.
+Alexander was charged with flouting trade rules and heavily fined.
+These heavy fines, and Alexander's lavish spending habits, led to his subsequent stay in Highgate Prison for two years.